-As an accredited zoo, we must "walk the walk" and support critically endangered animals.
+As a reputable zoo, we must "walk the walk" and support critically endangered animals.
 These efforts happen both in our Zoo, as we cooperatively work with zoos around the world on the Species Survival Plan, and internationally as we support those across the world who are advocates for change in these species' natural habitats.
 As part of this mission, Friends of the Zoo, on behalf of the Baton Rouge Zoo, has donated thousands to various conservation projects.
 Here are some of the impactful conservation projects we are currently supporting.

 Only about 10,000 of cheetahs remain in the wild today--an alarming but very real statistic.
 Native to Africa, a significant threat to wild cheetahs are local ranchers who may kill them in an effort to protect their livestock.
 As part of our wildlife conservation efforts, Friends of the Baton Rouge Zoo contributes to programs in which trained dogs are given to local ranchers.
 The dogs serve as a natural deterrent for the cheetahs and have been shown to decrease the number of predators by up to 80%.
 With the threat to ranchers removed, cheetahs have a higher chance of survival in the wild.

 Globally the Baird's Tapir is identified as Endangered, which in large part is due to deforestation in South and Central America.
 Today, Friends of the Baton Rouge Zoo contributes to international programs that strive to conserve the diversity of Tapirs by stimulating, developing and executing practical conservation projects to study, save, restore and manage the four species of Tapir and their remaining habitats in the wild.
 The Baton Rouge Zoo is proud to have a successfully breeding pair of Baird's Tapirs, who welcomed their first offspring in Spring 2013.